Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Background and Related Work

 \subsection{\textbf{Gap in Existing Work}}

-Existing approaches rely on either manually specified rewards or explicitly collected preference annotations, both of which present limitations in scalability and expressiveness.
-Clinical narratives provide a natural, underutilized source of trajectory-level preference signals that can be leveraged for reward learning.

-This gap motivates our proposed framework, which integrates narrative-derived preferences into a structured preference-based reward learning approach.
+Existing approaches rely primarily on either manually specified rewards or explicitly collected preference annotations, both of which present limitations in scalability, expressiveness, and clinical alignment.
+Despite containing rich trajectory-level assessments of treatment response and recovery, clinical narratives remain largely unused for reward construction in RL-based dynamic treatment regimes.
+This gap motivates our proposed framework, which leverages narrative-derived preference signals to enable scalable and clinically grounded reward learning.